Allen-Synthesis/EuroPi/software/README.md

 The analogue input allows you to 'read' CV from anywhere between 0 and 12V.

 It is protected for the entire Eurorack range, so don't worry about plugging in a bipolar source, it will simply be clipped to 0-12V.

+The functions all take an optional parameter of samples, which will oversample the ADC and then take an average, which will take more time per reading, but will give you a statistically more accurate result.
+The default is 256, which I've found to be the sweet spot of performance vs accuracy, but if you want to process at the maximum speed you can use as little as 1, and the processor won't bog down until you get way up into the thousands if you wan't incredibly accurate (but quite slow) readings.

 | Method        | Usage       | Parameter(s)       |
 | ------------- | ----------- | ----------- |